Jonathan and Martha Kent: DC Rebirth

-In the mini-series "Doomsday Clock", which concludes the 2016 DC Rebirth relaunch, it is revealed that the continuity of the 2011 DC Comics initiative The New 52 was caused by Doctor Manhattan, who also caused the Kents' death.
-Superman had a nightmare about their deaths.
-Doctor Manhattan is eventually convinced by Superman to undo his actions: the former timeline is restored and the Kents are restored to life.
-This was depicted where Clark was inspired by the tales of the Justice Society where he became Superboy and prevented their deaths.
+In Doomsday Clock, it is revealed that Doctor Manhattan caused The New 52 reboot and facilitated the Kents' deaths.
+They are resurrected when Superman convinces Manhattan to undo his changes to the timeline.

 Other versions

-The Kent's Earth-3 counterparts appear briefly in the 2013–2014 "Forever Evil" storyline as part of Ultraman's origin.
+The Kent's Earth-Three counterparts appear briefly in the 2013–2014 "Forever Evil" storyline as part of Ultraman's origin.
 Young Jonathan and Martha Kent of Earth-Three are drug addicts in an abusive relationship.
 One day, while Jonathan is threatening Martha with a knife, Ultraman's space pod crash lands on their farm.
 Young Ultraman decides to blend into society until he is ready to conquer the planet, and forces Jonathan and Martha to act as his parents.
 It is revealed that sometime around the age of seven, Ultraman murders the Kents and burns down their farm, but keeps the name Clark Kent.

+In Superman: Earth One universe, Jonathan and Martha find the Kryptonian pod while hiking.

 In the prequel to the video game Injustice: Gods Among Us, the President of the United States hires Mirror Master and a team of commandos to kidnap Jonathan and Martha to use them as bargaining chips in an attempt to end Superman's enforced peacekeeping.
 Superman and the Justice League successfully rescue them and Clark places them in the Fortress of Solitude to protect them after the government burned down Kent farm.
 When the Insurgency breaks into the Fortress to retrieve the super pill, Green Arrow accidentally hits Jonathan in the shoulder with one of his arrows when trying to combat Superman.
 Clark brutally beats Oliver to death, and Martha takes one of the pills to end his assault.
 The two confront their son over his unapologetic and dictatorial methods with Jor-El's hologram appearing and agreeing with the Kents that Clark has gone too far.
 As Superman ignores their pleads and flies out of the Fortress, the two apologize to Jor-El for failing to raise him properly while Jor-El apologizes to them for unleashing Kal-El onto this world.

-In the prequel to the game's sequel, the Kents still live in the Fortress of Solitude knowing they'd be persecuted for their son's actions if they returned to Smallville, with their farm having been burned down.
-When the heroes arrive to free the Teen Titans from the Phantom Zone, they allow all of them in except for Harley Quinn (due to her contribution to Superman's turn to villainy).
+In the prequel to the game's sequel, the Kents still live in the Fortress of Solitude knowing they would be persecuted for their son's actions if they returned to Smallville.
+When the heroes arrive to free the Teen Titans from the Phantom Zone, they allow all of them in except for Harley Quinn.